 The cancer information centre offers a coping with hair loss service to all patients where support, information and advice will be given.
-Drop in, contact 0161 446 8100 or email the-christie. informationcentre@nhs.net.
+Drop in, contact 0161 446 8100 or email informationcentre@christie.nhs.uk.
 Information about the wig service can also be found here and vouchers for wigs can also be obtained for eligible patients.
 The wig room provides a drop in service, please see The Christie leaflet 'The wig fitting service' for further information.